Updated: Mar 24

 Hypnobirthing is a great way to prepare for birth without being hypnotised!
 You can use books, CDs, downloaded audio, 1to1, group courses and online courses.
 There is nothing weird about these classes; they simply seek to help women prepare mentally and emotionally in a positive way.
 To rethink how they're approaching birth to ensure they're feeling positive and confident.
 Lots of effective techniques for managing the powerful physical sensations of birth as well as the emotional aspects, which we often underestimate.
 Try Netmums for providers and asking in online forums.

 Pregnancy/Antenatal Yoga, Pilates, aqua aerobics and/or relaxation classes, run every week and can be taken from 12 weeks - this is my speciality at BellyTots :).
 Maintaining or building fitness in pregnancy is really helpful and has many benefits for Mums and babies - including shortening labour!
 It's also a great way to really get to know other women who are pregnant as you share your pregnancy together and see each other often over time.
 Most classes offer a little socialising time too.
 Netmums is a great place to explore the possibilities in your local area.
 Facebook is great for finding local providers too.

 Online provision is a growing area, have a google if you want to add that to your experience or can't get out to classes.

 Online meet a mum associations here.

 In the end, there's no right or wrong about this.
 Start from thinking about what you need to feel confident, prepared, excited and supported - fit in what you can without exhausting yourself.......and go for it!
 If you think my classes would be a good fit for you - I'd love to see you!
-Click here to try for free.
+Click here to try.